shubhankar05sarkar/SuperMall/README.md

 ### Deployed at Netlify - https://shimmering-dodol-e10b52.netlify.app/

-You can register as a new user or use the following demo credentials to explore the application:
+You can register as a new user or use the following demo credentials to explore the application by directly logging in:
 - Email: abc@example.com
 - Password: abc123